kencormack/pistar-lastqso/README.md

       This option has no affect on DMR traffic.
-DMR and NXDN users go through a registration process that results in their QTH data being readily available in the user.csv and NXDN.csv files, thus calls to the dxcc.pl script are never needed for DMR traffic.
+DMR and NXDN users go through a registration process that results in their QTH data being readily available in the user.csv and NXDN.csv files, thus calls to the dxcc.pl script aren't needed for DMR or NXDN traffic.

   -e|--errors
       By default, pistar-lastqso will display any error messages found